Why Customer Service Best Practices Matter

 1. Make It Personal

 That’s because nobody likes feeling like just another ticket number.
 Customers want to feel seen, heard, and valued.
-A study by Dynata showed that 84% of customers would purchase more if provided with a personalised customer experience.
-Today’s customers don’t just want service; they want connection.
+A study by Dynata showed that 84% of customers would purchase more if provided with a personalized customer experience.

 2. Be Fast, But Don’t Rush

-Here’s the thing: Customers expect fast responses.
-A study by HubSpot showed that 90% of customers say an “immediate response” is very important when they reach out for help.
+Customers expect quick responses.
+A HubSpot study showed that 90% of customers say an “immediate response” is very important when they reach out for help.

 3. Listen First, Solve Second

-People don’t just want answers – they want empathy.
-Customers who feel “valued and heard” are more likely to stay loyal to a brand.
-When they feel heard, they’re less likely to get angry, which is why active listening reduces escalations by up to 40%.
+People don’t just want answers—they want empathy.
+Customers who feel heard are more likely to stay loyal.
+Active listening can reduce escalations by up to 40%.

 4. Train Your Team Like Pros